The Sturtevant Station is in the background of the title card for Kev's First Amtrak Adventure.

 Metra could take me to Chicago earlier than the Hiawatha, allowing me time to get coffee or breakfast and catch early trains.
 Plus, Metra is cheaper.

-One big trip for the year was not enough for me, so I booked another long journey, but this time to Washington, DC.
+One big trip for the year was not enough for me, so I booked another long journey to Washington, DC, this time.
 The trip was another coach trip.
-I took the Capitol Limited to DC, stayed at night, and took the Cardinal home.
+I took the Capitol Limited to DC, stayed the night, and took the Cardinal home.

 Why am I telling you about my Amtrak Adventures?

-If you want to start your Amtrak journey, click here to start your research on riding Amtrak.
+Ready to start your Amtrak journey?
+Click here to begin your research on riding Amtrak.

 Safe Travels!